-Trump’s 2017 Taxes Haven't Been Filed Yet & It's Not The First Time He Needed An Extension
+Trump Hasn't Filed His Taxes Yet & It's Not The First Time He Needed An Extension

 Tuesday was the deadline for Americans to file their 2017 taxes, but the president has requested a little more time to complete his own.
 President Trump filed an extension for his 2017 taxes, White House Press Secretary Sarah Huckabee Sanders told reporters.
 The fact that the former real estate mogul has kept his tax returns private this whole time is something that continues to worry congressional Democrats.